 Dr. Levy was fired by the Hopkins Health System on February 8, 2013.
 A hospital statement at the time said he was escorted off the premises.
 Then, just ten days later, he took his own life.

-Our role at Schochor, Federico and Staton
+Our role at Schochor and Staton, P.A.

 - Negligently failed to properly supervise and oversee Dr. Levy